About TCWLA

 Continuing its mission of strengthening the image and position of women lawyers in the community, TCWLA began its annual spring Awards Luncheon to recognize and celebrate the contributions of the women members of the local bar.
 The awards are meant to highlight the significant, but often low profile contributions made by many women.
 Awards are given in the categories of litigation, public interest, government, contribution to the minority community, pro bono, outstanding achievement, and law firm, government agency, or organization outstanding in its treatment of women.
 The list of award recipients includes many of the outstanding individuals in law in Travis County.

 TCWLA has, since 1991, given grants to non-profit organizations protecting the legal rights of women and children.
 In 2002, TCWLA formed the Travis County Women Lawyers Foundation to serve as the official fundraising and grant-awarding arm of TCWLA.
 Each year, the Foundation gives grants to organizations that benefit women and children and solve legal problems affecting women and children in Travis County.
 In its decade of existence, the growth of the Foundation has been tremendous.
-Before 2007, the Foundation was giving less than $20,000 in grants to area nonprofit organizations.
+Before 2007, the Foundation was gave less than $20,000 in grants to area nonprofit organizations.
 Today, the Foundation has almost doubled that amount, giving just shy of $40,000 in annual grants.

 The annual Pathfinders Luncheon recognizes some of the most notable women lawyers in the community.
 Begun in the mid-1990s, the event typically features round-table discussions hosted by each of the honorees.
 This format provides an intimate and informal setting for TCWLA members to meet and learn from these remarkable women and to hear about the choices they have made in their careers.